Resolver Decoder

 where:

 This enables the block to demodulate and extract the sine and cosine envelopes.
-It uses these demodulated envelop signals to compute the block outputs.
+The block uses these demodulated envelop signals to compute the block outputs.

 When using the square pulse excitation method, the block expects the secondary sine and cosine signals sampled at the rate of one sample every pulse as shown below.

-If you select Enable input normalization field, then after receiving the discrete time sampled waveform, the block automatically normalizes the waveform (within the range of [-1,1] and centred at 0).
+If you select the Enable input normalization parameter, then after receiving the discrete-time sampled waveform, the block automatically normalizes the waveform (within the range of [-1,1] and centred at 0).
 To perform normalization within the block, ensure that both input signals have equal peak magnitudes.

-It demodulates the sine and cosine signals.
-It uses these demodulated signals to compute the block outputs.
+The block then demodulates the sine and cosine signals and uses the demodulated signals to compute the block outputs.

-When using either sinusoidal or square pulse excitation, the block uses the demodulated waveforms to compute the electrical position of the resolver.
-This resolver position may vary using either a positive ramp (for clockwise rotation) or a negative ramp (for anti-clockwise rotation).
+When using either sinusoidal or square-pulse excitation, the block uses the demodulated waveforms to compute the electrical position of the resolver.
+This resolver position can vary using either a positive ramp (for clockwise rotation) or a negative ramp (for counterclockwise rotation).

 After identifying the resolver electrical position direction, the block uses the number of resolver pole pairs to compute the mechanical position of the resolver (and the motor) by extrapolating the ramp signal.

-For example, for a 3-pole pair resolver, the block extrapolates the ramp to achieve a magnitude that is 3 times the original magnitude.
-It then performs a division by 3 to obtain the resolver mechanical position as shown below.
+For example, for a three-pole pair resolver, the block extrapolates the ramp to achieve a magnitude that is three times the original magnitude.
+It then divides the value by 3 to obtain the resolver mechanical position as shown in these plots.

-When using either sinusoidal or square pulse excitation, the block generates the demodulated sine and cosine waveforms (sine and cosine of resolver electrical position).
-From these demodulated waveforms, the block computes sine and cosine of motor electrical position using an arithmetic computation according to the ratio of motor and resolver pole pairs.
-To accommodate different possible ratios, the block utilizes unit blocks, which in turn use a generic binary-coded decimal (BCD) based structure.
+When using either sinusoidal or square-pulse excitation, the block generates the demodulated sine and cosine waveforms (sine and cosine of resolver electrical position).
+From these demodulated waveforms, the block computes the sine and cosine of the motor electrical position using an arithmetic computation according to the ratio of the motor and resolver pole pairs.
+To accommodate for different possible ratios, the block utilizes unit blocks, which in turn use a structure based on the generic binary coded decimal (BCD).

-For example, if the ratio of motor and resolver pole pairs (n) is 5, the following image indicates the BCD based algorithm that eventually generates sine and cosine of motor electrical position.
+For example, if the ratio of motor and resolver pole pairs (n) is 5, the following image shows the BCD-based algorithm that eventually generates the sine and cosine of the motor electrical position.

 Therefore, n = number of motor pole pairs/ number of resolver pole pairs = 5.